ArkanRiyasat/LMS_NSTI_Project/README.md

 1. Clone the repository: git clone https://github.com/ArkanRiyasat/LMS_NSTI_Project.git

-2. Navigate to the backend directory and run this commandto start the backend server: mvn spring-boot:run
+2. Navigate to the backend directory and run this command to start the backend server: mvn spring-boot:run

 3. Navigate to the frontend directory and run this command to start the frontend server: npm start